krzemienski/awesome-from-stars/README.md

 * [OpenAnalystInc/10x-Content-Expert](https://github.com/OpenAnalystInc/10x-Content-Expert): A comprehensive Claude Code skills plugin for AI-powered content creation.
 Creates emails, social media content, presentations, blogs, and more - aligned with your brand voice.
 * [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents): What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * [21st-dev/1code](https://github.com/21st-dev/1code): Orchestration layer for coding agents (Claude Code, Codex)
-* [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel): 🔥 1Panel is a modern, open-source VPS control panel — and the only one with native AI agent support.
-Run Ollama models, deploy OpenClaw agents, and manage your entire server stack from one clean web interface.
+* [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel): 🔥 1Panel is a modern, open-source Linux server management panel and a lightweight AI management platform.
 * [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code): Coding articles to level up your development skills
 * [Naresh-Khatri/3d-portfolio](https://github.com/Naresh-Khatri/3d-portfolio): Interactive 3D developer portfolio with a keyboard where every keycap is a skill.
 Built with Next.js, React, TypeScript, GSAP & Motion.
 Free to use!
 * [Jnzzi/4464_L3-CDM](https://github.com/Jnzzi/4464_L3-CDM): None